pascallaliberte/sharpen.page/_i18n/en/_posts/2019-11-22-bounce-rate-overrated.md

 published: true
 ---

-We've been advocating for a [new kind of sales page][pain-dream-fix], here on sharpen.page:
+I've been advocating for a [new kind of sales page][pain-dream-fix], here on sharpen.page:

 1. [Start the page by describing the struggle][struggle], so your visitor says "I feel understood!";
 1. Use your knowledge of the [Four Forces of Progress][four-forces], including the <mark>Struggle of the Moment</mark> force, to craft a sales page that will help the visitor through their deliberation to go forward;